MPOcanes/MPO624-2018/assignments/module2-timeseries/ExamAssignment.md

 ---------- Old stuff - appreciate the material, but no need to write answers.
-3. What aspect of your estimate of P(ω) is compromised, and how, by having a _finite length or duration_ of your data series?
-(Hint: does this impact low frequencies or high?)
-What aspect of P(ω) is compromised, and how, by a _finite spacing between values in your series_? (again, low frequencies or high?)
-What aspect is compromised (and how) by treating a finite, nonperiodic segment of data (as _all time series_ truly are...) as if it were periodic?
-(Hint: Think about the end points, and the spectrum of a step function.)

 1. Write down the continuous Fourier transform of a function f(t), involving an integral over t (f' = ∫ f(t)...).
 Write down its inverse, which maps the information back.
 Sketch the sine and cosine functions necessary to show that, for any real function (or series) f(t), the power spectrum is _symmetric_: that is, for any absolute frequency |ω|, exp(iωt) and exp(-iωt) have an equal magnitude of projection onto f(t).
 What does this imply about time-reversed signals (flipping the sign of t)?